top of page

 Of course, there are some trade-offs to consider when opting for lightweight trail runners over heavier hiking boots.
 For example, trail runners may not offer as much support or protection as hiking boots, particularly if you are carrying a heavy pack or hiking on rocky terrain.
 They may also wear out more quickly than hiking boots, which can be an issue if you hike frequently or on particularly rugged trails.

 Ultimately, the decision to choose trail runners or hiking boots will depend on your specific needs and preferences.
-However, if you prioritize speed, agility, and comfort, lightweight trail runners may be the better choice for you.
+However, if you prioritise speed, agility, and comfort, lightweight trail runners may be the better choice for you.

 Breathability